By Sondre Rasch, Co-founder | Konsus

 Problem 3: Finding and hiring good people

-Creating up a team to solve a problem is hard.
-First you have to define the job, make a job post, perform interviews, make offers, do legal work, and then there’s often a gap with their old job.
-In total these processes typically take 3 – 6 months.
+Creating a team to solve a problem is hard.
+You have to define the job, post a job listing, perform interviews, make offers and do legal work – and then there’s often a gap with the new hire's old job.
+In total, these processes typically take 3–6 months.

-Hiring full-time also carries some extra risk and responsibilities.
+Hiring fulltime employees also carries some extra risk and responsibilities.
 There’s legal compliance, liability and associated costs.

-If you need to part with a new team member, the process of splitting ways again can be disruptive, costly, and often postponed.
-On top of that, the needs for a specific skill often varies throughout a week or over the course of a year.
+If you need to part with a new team member, the process of splitting ways again can be disruptive, costly and often gets postponed.
+On top of that, the need for a specific skill often varies throughout a week or over the course of a year.